padolsey/xmllm/readme.md

   }
 }).last();

 // 4.
-WITH VALIDATION: Ensure data quality const userProfile = await stream('Create a user profile', {
+WITH DEFAULTS IN CASE OF NO XML FOR THAT VALUE: const userProfile = await stream('Create a user profile', {
   schema: {
     user: {